damarre89/PySkinDetection/readme.md

 # Fork update

 The source code has been modified to read images from a connected cam.
-Once the `space` key is pressed, the captured frame is processed and the involved steps to detect human skin are shown, by pressing any key.
-After the final output is shown, the main cam window resumes.
-As in the original source code, `esc` key will quit the application.
+Once the `space` key is pressed, the captured frame is processed and the involved steps to detect human skin are shown, by pressing any key. `Esc` key will quit the application.

 # Skin detection algorithm